kevindublin/promptme/README.md

 - ~~Create feed for public prompts~~
 - Add private messaging & inbox
 - Follow User Feature (collaborators)
-- Join a usergroup and make your work visibile to that group
+- Join a writing group and make your work visibile to that group in a private queue
 - Exquisite Corpse, Renga, Call & Response games

 **Membership and Subscription Features**